Potomac Mills

-Potomac Mills is a shopping mall located in Woodbridge, Virginia, in the Washington, D.C., metropolitan area.
+Potomac Mills is a shopping mall located in Dale City, Virginia, in the Washington, D.C., metropolitan area.
 The first mall developed by the Mills Corporation, it was acquired in 2007 by Simon Property Group.

 Simon claims it to be the largest outlet mall in Virginia.
 It has also been claimed to be the top tourist attraction in Virginia, but the commonwealth tourism board ranked it as tenth in 2004.

 Layout

 The mall has over 225 retailers and an 18-screen AMC movie theater organized into five "neighborhoods."
-Major tenants include Nordstrom Rack, Saks Fifth Avenue OFF 5TH, Costco, Burlington, Marshalls & HomeGoods, Buy Buy Baby, AndThat!, JCPenney, American Freight, TJ Maxx, Bloomingdales Outlet, AMC Potomac Mills 18, The Children's Place, Nike Factory Outlet, Forever 21, Camille La Vie, H&M, ZavaZone, Five Below, IKEA, and Round 1 Bowling & Amusement.
+Major tenants include Nordstrom Rack, Costco, Burlington, Marshalls & HomeGoods, JCPenney, American Freight, TJ Maxx, Bloomingdales Outlet, AMC Potomac Mills 18, The Children's Place, Nike Factory Outlet, Camille La Vie, H&M, ZavaZone, Hot Topic, BoxLunch, Five Below, Bath & Body Works, IKEA, and Round 1 Bowling & Amusement.